exurd/alcubierre/README.md

 Any questions?

 ## Installation
 To run alcubierre, you will need the same requirements as Roblox: Windows 10 or above, macOS 10.14 Mojave, or any Linux distro that can support Sober.

-The releases tab contains binary files of this program.
-Download and run the executable in a terminal.

-If you have Python installed and want to run the source code, you will need to use `pip install -r requirements.txt` to install the required packages.
-It is advised to create a virtual environment for this program ([conda](https://docs.conda.io/projects/conda/en/latest/index.html) / [venv](https://docs.python.org/3/library/venv.html)).
-You can then use `pip install .`, `python -m pip install .` or pipx / uv to install the program.
+You will also need Python 3 installed.

+Install the program with pip by running `pip install git+https://github.com/exurd/alcubierre`.
+Other Python package managers are supported, like `pipx install` and `uv pip install`.
+You can then run `alcubierre` or `python -m alcubierre`.

 If the command above fails to install the packages, try using `pip install -U pip setuptools wheel` to update the package manager.